Grants for clean diesel projects

 MPCA Clean Diesel Grants background

-- Minnesota has received federal EPA funding to reduce diesel emissions during the last five years.
+- Since 2008, Minnesota has received federal EPA funding to reduce diesel emissions on 2006 and older diesel engines.

-- With those funds the MPCA issues requests for (grant) proposals (RFPs) each fall for public and private on-road and non-road and marine diesel fleets.
+- The MPCA issues requests for (grant) proposals (RFPs) typically each fall for public and private on-road and non-road including marine and rail diesel fleets.

 - Depending on the technology, grants awarded under the Clean Diesel RFPs may require a match between 50-75 percent.